AlignTrue/aligntrue/.aligntrue/rules/cli_testing_playbook.md

 Complete each area sequentially.
 After finishing each area, record findings before moving to the next.

+Catalog packs (testing note):

+- Align packs are catalog-native only; there is no `.align.yaml` pack authoring path
+- To test pack flows, create a temporary pack in the catalog UI and clean it up after
+- Avoid creating repo/demo packs or assuming local pack manifests; use live catalog entries instead

 ### Area 1: Core Workflow

 **Goal:** Test basic solo developer setup and sync.